innovation-first/paradox-innovation/content/blogs/lakehouse-architecture/index.md

 ---
-title: 'A Survey ok Kubernetes Block Storage'
+title: 'A Survey of Kubernetes Block Storage'
 date: 2024-10-14T13:48:14+02:00
 summary: 'Which distributed file system should you use on small and medium kubernetes deployments'
 categories: